Are you ready to earn your online nursing degree?

 With high average salaries and an increased demand to serve an aging American population, registered nurses (RNs) enjoy one of the most stable and rewarding occupations in the healthcare industry.

 Nursing students can become RNs in 2-4 years and begin earning salaries that typically exceed the overall average U.S. salary.
-According to the U.S. Bureau of Labor Statistics (BLS), RNs earn $80,010 a year.
-Factors such as location, specialty certification, and experience can lead to annual salaries of more than $115,000.
+According to the U.S. Bureau of Labor Statistics (BLS), RNs earn an average annual salary of $82,750.
+Factors such as location, specialty certification, and experience can lead to salaries of more than $120,000.

 Fast Facts About Registered Nurses

-- Fifty-seven percent of nurses feel they are fairly compensated.
+- Forty-seven percent of nurses feel they are fairly compensated.